Non-Hermitian dislocation modes: Stability and melting across exceptional points

-By focusing on a simple, but paradigmatic, representative of a two-dimensional (2D) Chern insulator, we show that it continues to accommodate robust dislocation modes as NH perturbations are gradually switched on.
-In particular, this happens when the band inversion of the underlying Hermitian insulator occurs at the finite momentum ${\rm M}$ point in the Brillouin zone (BZ) [Fig.~\ref{fig:phasediagrams}].
-As such the combination of a nonzero Burgers vector of dislocations with a finite momentum of the band inversion provides a nontrivial hopping phase, underpinning the emergence of the core state.
-While the dislocation modes in an NH Chern insulator reflect the nontrivial bulk topological invariant, the NH Chern number $C_{\rm NH}=-1$, their robustness stems from the particle-hole and crystal symmetries.
-The dislocation modes remain stable until the system develops exceptional points (EPs), as the modes then completely lose support at the defect core.
-This observation, even though most crisp in periodic systems (devoid of the skin effect), see Figs.~\ref{fig:hxPBC} and \ref{fig:hzPBC}, nevertheless corroborates the bulk-boundary correspondence in systems with open boundary condition.
-Specifically, as the NH insulator approaches a band gap closing, the weight of the dislocation modes gradually shifts toward the boundary (``skin'') of the system [Figs.~\ref{fig:hxOBC} and \ref{fig:hzOBC}].
-And finally with the appearance of EPs in the BZ, when $C_{\rm NH}$ ceases to be a bonafide bulk topological invariant, the dislocation modes completely dissolve, beyond which the skin effect prevails.
-Recently, NH topological phases have been realized in photonic crystals with gain and/or loss~\cite{NH-photonic:1, NH-photonic:2, NH-photonic:3, NH-photonic:4, NH-photonic:5, NH-photonic:6}, as well as in mechanical metamaterials~\cite{NH-mechanical:1, NH-mechanical:2, NH-mechanical:3, NH-mechanical:4}.
-Furthermore, on these platforms topological lattice defects have been engineered to probe Hermitian topological phases~\cite{defect-photonic:1, defect-photonic:2, defect-photonic:3, defect-mechanical:1, defect-mechanical:2, defect-mechanical:3}.
-Therefore, our predictions can, in principle, be tested in NH metamaterials.
-Consult ``Summary and discussions'' for an extended discussion.
+By focusing on a simple, but paradigmatic, representative of a two-dimensional (2D) Chern insulator, we show that it continues to host robust dislocation modes as NH perturbations are gradually switched on.
+In particular, this happens when the band inversion of the underlying Hermitian insulator occurs at the finite momentum ${\rm M}$ point in the Brillouin zone (BZ) [Figs.~\ref{fig:dislocationsetup}(b) and \ref{fig:dislocationsetup}(c)].
+As such the combination of a nonzero Burgers vector of dislocations with a finite momentum of the band inversion (${\bf K}_{\rm inv}$) provides a nontrivial hopping phase, underpinning the emergence of the core state.
+While the dislocation modes in a NH Chern insulator reflect the nontrivial bulk topological invariant, the NH Chern number $C_{\rm NH}=-1$, their robustness stems from the (pseudo) particle-hole and crystal symmetries.
+Dislocation modes remain stable until the system develops exceptional points (EPs), as the modes then completely lose support at the defect core.
+This observation, even though most crisp in periodic systems [Fig.~\ref{fig:PBCdislocation}], nevertheless corroborates the bulk-boundary correspondence and skin effect in systems with open boundary condition.
+Specifically, as the NH insulator approaches a band gap closing, the weight of the dislocation modes gradually shifts toward the boundary (``skin'') of the system [Fig.~\ref{fig:OBCdislocation}].
+Finally with the appearance of EPs in the BZ, when $C_{\rm NH}$ ceases to be a bonafide topological invariant, the dislocation modes completely dissolve, beyond which typically skin effect prevails.